The Mental Health School Tour - “Talk with the Flow”

 CEDARS and cafe330 co-organized two campaigns to promote healthy living and mutual support.
 “Food for Love; Love for Food” Photo Campaign promoted positive attitudes, raised students’ awareness of healthy eating, and encouraged them to express gratitude to their loved ones.
 Students were asked to share pictures of food with a positive caption on our Facebook Page and the cafe330 board to spread positivity on campus.
 “Lucky Star x Superpass [來自星星的祝福]” promoted peer support and positive mindsets which are especially needed during the examination period.
 Students were invited to pick lucky stars with words of encouragement and make their own lucky stars with a positive message in exchange for a cafe330 cash coupon.

 The stigma of mental illnesses forms deleterious barriers to the enjoyment of psychological health and high quality of life.
 Worst still, it can lead to social isolation and an increased sense of helplessness.
-Awareness-raising efforts are important to confront misunderstandings, to combat negative attitudes towards mental illnesses, and to assure support and empowerment.
+Awareness-raising efforts are important to confront misunderstandings, combat negative attitudes towards mental illnesses, and assure support and empowerment.
 This one-year campaign promoted an anti-stigma attitude towards mental illnesses and cultivated compassion on campus.

 “HEA Kiosk” Project – A Social Inclusion Service Learning Project